cloudhead/eyes.js/README.md

 These are the default styles and settings used by _eyes_.
     styles: {                 // Styles applied to stdout
         all:     'cyan',      // Overall style applied to everything
-        label:   'underline', // Inspection labels, like 'array' in `array: [1,
+        label:   'underline', // Inspection labels, like 'array' in `array: [1, 2, 3]`
-        other:   'inverted',  // Objects which don't have a literal representat
+        other:   'inverted',  // Objects which don't have a literal representation, such as functions
-        key:     'bold',      // The keys in object literals, like 'a' in `{a:
+        key:     'bold',      // The keys in object literals, like 'a' in `{a: 1}`

         special: 'grey',      // null, undefined...
         string:  'green',
         number:  'magenta',